mr2chowd/activestate_project/readme.md

 ### Execution Steps
 All the codes will be given at the end and not in the steps to ensure readability.
 ## Step 1
 The process starts with creating an empty git repositoryy and cloning it.
 Then we can make a directory ".github/workflows where we save the steps that will execute when the pull request is executed.
-Please save the [create_ephemeral.yml file](#Create_ephimeral.yml script) and "delete_ephemeral.yml"codes in this directory.
+Please save the "create_ephemeral.yml" [file](#Create_ephimeral.yml script) codes in this directory.

 #Create_ephimeral.yml script